 ASA Committees, whose members are appointed by the Council, collaborate on scholarly and editorial projects, address concerns of the field, and sponsor special conferences and studies.
 ASA members are encouraged to participate in committees such as American Studies Programs and Centers, Ethnic Studies, Graduate Education, K-16 Collaboration, International, Minority Scholars, Regional Chapters, Students, Women’s, Prize, Annual Meeting Program and Site Resources, and in special task forces, projects, or collaborations (including the ASA International Initiative and the joint American Studies Association-Japanese Association for American Studies Project) that are created from time to time.

-Institutions: The ASA is open to colleges, universities, museums, foundations, societies, and other institutions sympathetic to the aims of the association.
+Institutional: The ASA is open to departments, programs, centers, museums, foundations, societies, and other organizations sympathetic to the aims of the association.
 Institutional membership includes subscriptions to American Quarterly, the ASA Newsletter, and the Encyclopedia of American Studies Online, plus discounts on association services, upon payment of $170 annually in July or September.
-A list of institutional members is published in each issue of AQ.
-Approximately 140 organizations help to support ASA through institutional membership.